14 Snake Species Slithering Around Ecuador

 The hooded centipede snake (Tantilla capistrata) is rare, usually appearing no more than every few months at any given location.
 However, their habitats are flexible – their elusiveness is down to their burrowing, semi-fossorial habits instead.
 Hooded centipede snakes can make their home in dry forests, shrubland, cattle fields, and rural gardens.
 They’re sometimes found beneath logs and timber, and their first instinct when startled is to dig furiously.

 Another defensive strategy is poking people with their sharp tail.
-Hooded centipedes are red on almost their entire body, except the head, where a black hood and stripes begin.
+Hooded centipede snakes are red on almost their entire body, except the head, where a black hood and stripes begin.
 Its head is barely distinguishable from its neck, similarly to most burrowers.

-This mostly brown snake is simple to distinguish from others in the Ecuadorian Amazon, mainly due to their snowy white neck scarf, which contrasts sharply against a chocolatey body.
-Hudson’s coffee snake varies in frequency, as they’re rare in many places, but surprisingly abundant in others.
+This mostly brown snake is simple to distinguish from others in the Ecuadorian Amazon, mainly due to its snowy white neck scarf, which contrasts sharply against a chocolatey body.
+Hudson’s coffee snake vary in frequency, as they’re rare in many places, but surprisingly abundant in others.

 Hudson’s coffee snake (Ninia hudsoni) peaks at just 49.4cm.
 Unlike the rest of our list, this species mostly inhabits eastern Ecuador, on the opposite side of the Andes mountain range.
 The only thing Ninia hudsoni needs to thrive is vegetation.
 Hence, they appear in evergreen forests, but also plantations, gardens and pastures.